nutanix/calm-dsl/README.md

 - Decompile marketplace blueprint: `calm decompile marketplace_bp <bp_name> --version <bp_version>`.
 - Note: Decompliation support for providers other than AHV are best effort(Experimental).

+### Runbooks
+ - First runbook: `calm init runbook`.
+This will create a folder `HelloRunbook` with all the necessary files. `HelloRunbook/runbook.py` is the main runbook DSL file.
+Please read the comments in the beginning of the file for more details about the runbook.
+ - Compile runbook: `calm compile runbook --file HelloRunbook/runbook.py`.
+This command will print the compiled runbook JSON.
+ - Create runbook on Calm Server: `calm create runbook --file HelloRunbook/runbook.py --name <runbook_name>`.
+Please use a unique name for `<runbook_name>`.
+ - List runbooks: `calm get runbooks`.
+You can also pass in filters like `calm get runbooks --name <runbook_name>` and so on.
+Please look at `calm get runbooks --help`.
+ - Describe runbook: `calm describe runbook <runbook_name>`.
+It will print a summary of the runbook.
+ - Execute runbook: `calm run runbook <runbook_name>`.
+Please look at `calm run runbook -h` for more info.
+ - List runbook executions: `calm get runbook_executions`.
+ - Watch runbook execution: `calm watch runbook_execution <runlog_id>`.
+It will display the runbook execution.
+ - Pause runbook execution: `calm pause runbook_execution <runlog_id>`.
+It will pause the running runbook execution.
+ - Resume runbook execution: `calm resume runbook_execution <runlog_id>`.
+It will play/resume the paused runbook execution.
+ - Abort runbook execution: `calm abort runbook_execution <runlog_id>`.
+It will abort the runbook execution.
+ - Please look [here](docs/01-Calm-Terminology#runbooks) for more details.

 ## Getting started for Admins